toruta39/git-swift-todo-tutorial/README.md

 ##### Create a Data Class
 1. Choose File > New > File
-1. Select Cocoa Touch Class and click Next
+1. Choose the Cocoa Touch Class under iOS Source, and click Next
 1. Fill in as follows ![](/img/img_9.png)
 1. Click Next, and Create
 Your class should look like this